Lover of The Outdoors

-Katmai National Park & Preserve are some of the best places to see brown bears.
-Every July, these animals come to the rivers to feed on salmon.
-The best place to spot them in Katmai is at Brooks Falls.
-A trail leads from Brooks Camp to the viewing platforms next to the waterfall.
-Brooks Falls Viewing Platform is the main viewing platform and offers the best view of bears.
+Katmai National Park & Preserve is famous for its exceptional brown bear viewing experiences.
+In July, brown bears congregate by the rivers to indulge in salmon.
+The best place to witness these incredible creatures within Katmai is at Brooks Falls.
+From Brooks Camp, a trail leads straight to the viewing platforms next to the waterfall.
+The Brooks Falls Viewing Platform is the ultimate spot for observing the bears, offering the most breathtaking views.

 Sunny Cove Sea Kayaking